GeoFlood (v1.0.0): Computational model for overland flooding: Benchmark Test Cases

 \subsubsection{Problem Setup}

-For the third benchmark test, our objective was to verify GeoFlood's ability to accurately simulate transcritical flows, hydraulic jumps, and wakes behind obstacles.
-This test case involves the rupture of a dam in a laboratory scale model and is presented in \cite{frazao2002dam}.
-Physical parameters have been scaled by $20$ times relative to the experimental set-up in order to replicate the scale of a real-world dam break scenario.
-In the experiment, a dam-break wave was generated by the nearly instantaneous opening of the gate at the end of the reservoir.
-The wave then collided with an oblique rectangular obstacle positioned downstream of the dam, producing a hydraulic jump just upstream of the obstacle and a wake zone downstream as shown in \Fig{dam_break} and \Fig{dambreak}.
+In the experiment, a dam-break wave was generated by the nearly instantaneous opening of the gate at the end of laboratory-scale reservoir.
+The wave then collided with an oblique rectangular obstacle positioned downstream of the dam, producing a hydraulic jump just upstream of the obstacle and a wake zone downstream, as shown in Figures \ref{fig:dambreak} and \ref{fig:dam_break}.

-Our computational domain was $1980$ \unit{m} long and $72$ \unit{m} wide.
+The scaled-up computational domain was $1980$ \unit{m} long and $72$ \unit{m} wide (\Fig{dambreak}).
 The simulation was run for 30 minutes.
-The following numerical configurations were used: a wet-dry threshold of $0.0001$, an adaptive time step with a CFL ranging from $0.35$ to $0.9$, and a Manning coefficient of $0.05$.
-The geometry and dimensions for the dam break test are shown in \Fig{dambreak}.
+The following numerical configurations were used: a wet-dry threshold of $\tau = 0.0001$, an adaptive time step with a maximum CFL of $0.9$, and a Manning coefficient of $0.05$.